Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the range of funding options for legal services, with a focus on alternative funding mechanisms.
-As you revise, ensure you are familiar with:
+For SQE1, you are required to understand the range of funding options for legal services, with a focus on alternative funding mechanisms, with a focus on the following syllabus points:

 • the main types of alternative funding for legal services (third-party funding, CFAs, DBAs, LEI)